 I’m always on Pinterest looking for inspiration but I also love design books and my favorite blogs that I look at weekly.
 I also love to travel.
 No matter where we are, Brian and I are always looking at the architecture and the way things were designed and fabricated.
 I love knowing the process of how things are made or trying to figure it out, which I think makes me a better designer.

 Favorite places to shop for furniture and decor?

-Vintage, modern, cozy and comfortable.
+Vintage, modern, cozy, and comfortable.

 Tell us about what you do at House Seven Design + Build.

 I’m the lead designer at our company.
-I lead the interior design side of the business and Brian is the head Contractor and leads up the Build side of the business.
+I lead the interior design side of the business and Brian is the head Contractor and leads up the build side of the business.

-The House Seven Design + Build Shoppe is our new baby and we are both working together to get it going.
+The House Seven Design + Build Shoppe is our baby and we are both working together to get it going.
 Brian’s in charge of the overall renovation of the space while my team and I are busy designing it and filling it with all kinds of goodies!
-We officially started our business together in 2017, and I’m so excited to see where the next few years takes us.
+We officially started our business together in 2017, and I’m so excited to see where the next few years take us.